Work With Your Suppliers To Create A Network Of Innovation

 But I think the change in how outsourcing is used reflects a growing realization that it is extremely difficult for any company to do everything they need to deliver their own service or products.
 The early days of the Ford auto company are a great example of a vertically integrated business.
 Ford bought up rubber plantations and lumber mills and would create everything they needed to manufacture a car.

 This rarely happens today.
 A car manufacturer will source glass from a glass specialist and tires from a tire specialist, creating a complex supply chain that may involve thousands of suppliers.
 This supply chain helps spark innovation.

 This is exactly where Watserv helps our clients.
 Any company in any industry will need storage and software and we help them to manage these systems inside a cloud.
 So we slot in to the supply chain by ensuring that the systems, storage, and processes designed by our clients can all function in the cloud.

-The increased awareness that companies are no longer vertically integrated and are really a complex web of interconnected partners has led to a greater focus on the expertise of the suppliers.
+The increased awareness that companies are no longer vertically integrated and are really a complex web of interconnected partners has led to a greater focus on the expertise and innovation of the suppliers and their products.
 Outsourcing used to all be about price – how low can you quote to deliver an ongoing service to a client?
 Now there is a much greater focus on how the network of suppliers can become greater than the sum of their parts.